Morgan State University: Library

 The Earl S. Richardson Library's is the main academic information resource center on the campus.
-The new building covers approximately 222,517 square feet which opened in 2008.
+Constructed in 2008, the building covers approximately 222,517 square feet.
 The library's holding constitutes over 500,000 volumes, and access to over 1 million e-books and 5,000 periodical titles.
 There are 167 online databases that are subscribed to the Library.
 Reading and studying spaces are provided with wired and wireless access to databases for research.
 One such collection in the volumes includes books on Africa, with an emphasis on sub-Saharan Africa.
-The African-American collection is a body of historically significant and current books by and about African Americans and includes papers and memorabilia of such persons as Emmett Jay Scott, secretary to Booker T. Washington, and Arthur J. Smith, who was associated with the Far East Consular Division of the State Department.
-The Forbush Collection, named for Bliss Forbush, is composed of materials associated with the Quakers and slavery.
+The African-American collection includes papers and memorabilia of such persons as Emmett Jay Scott, secretary to Booker T. Washington.
+The Forbush Collection is composed of materials associated with the Quakers and slavery.
 The Martin D. Jenkins Collection was acquired in 1980.
-Together, these collections provide both a contemporary and historical view of African Americans in education, military service, politics, and religion.

-The library is located fronting Hillen Road and includes a multi-story lobby, lounges private group study rooms, meeting rooms, a technology-enhanced instruction room, computer laboratory, and other computers in many locations.
+Research

+Morgan is a public research university that engages in active research with several national and international organizations and agencies including the National Science Foundation, National Institutes of Health, and United States Department of Defense.